AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 # ANCHORED VOLUME WEIGHTED AVERAGE PRICES (VWAPS)

-This systematic trading strategy utilizes Anchored VWAPs to identify trends, support and resistance levels, and optimal entry and exit points.
+This systematic investing strategy utilizes Anchored VWAPs to identify trends, support and resistance levels, and optimal entry and exit points.
 Primarily designed for daily (1d) swing trading, it can also be adapted for intraday timeframes like 15-minute or 5-minute charts.
 The strategy focuses on stocks and ETFs, incorporating key indicators such as Anchored VWAPs, the Average True Range (ATR), significant price levels, and a 5-day Simple Moving Average (SMA).
 Anchored VWAP, a powerful tool in technical analysis, calculates the volume-weighted average price of an asset from a specific anchor point, such as key highs, lows, or market events, offering dynamic support and resistance levels.
 It is computed as the cumulative sum of the Typical Price (Open + High + Low + Close)/4 multiplied by volume, divided by total volume.
 This approach helps confirm trends, identify support and resistance zones, and generate trade signals based on price interactions with VWAP levels.
 The provided code framework efficiently fetches OHLC data, computes Anchored VWAPs, detects significant price levels, and visualizes them, ensuring a systematic and repeatable trading process.

 **STEP 1: DATA PREPARATION**